 }

 Adding the extension for the return data type is a rather simple matter.
-We also set the HTTP header for Accept, even if the FitBit API does not require it.
-This is good practice, and it is possible that they will end up using it at some point:
+We also set the HTTP header for Accept, even if the Fitbit API does not require it.
+This is good practice, and it is possible that they will end up using it at some point.

 // All URLs need to have have at least the .json suffix, if not already defined